moonytheloony/Blog-Web/README.md

 # [![Github](https://github.frapsoft.com/social/github.png)](https://github.com/moonytheloony/) Blog-Web
 **By Rahul Rai**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[![Gitter Chat](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/moonytheloony/)

-Source code for front end of my blog hosted on Azure built on Hugo.
-If you want to contribute or have any issues chat with me on gitter.
+Source code for my blog hosted on Azure and built on Hugo.
+If you want to contribute or discuss anything else, then chat with me on Gitter.

 Don't forget to subscribe to **https://rahulrai.in**.
 ## Code Health & Metrices